 Justus von Dohnányi

 Dohnanyi returned to acting in the following years, often proving his knack for portraying unsavoury characters, including a turn as an aggressive mobster in "Hardcover" or as a scheming fortune hunter in "Die Buddenbrooks".
 In television, he appeared as a cook in "Es liegt mir auf der Zunge" and as the first husband of Heike Makatsch's character in "Dr. Hope – Eine Frau gibt nicht auf".
-His next big screen role was the part of actor Veit Harlan in Oskar Roehler's controversial "Jud Süss – Film ohne Gewissen".
-In 2010, he won the German Film Award for Best Supporting Actor for his performance as an endearingly delusional singer in the comedy "Männerherzen".
-The same year, he joined the ensemble of Dani Levy's "Das Leben ist zu lang" (2010), and went on to play a conservative businessman in the historical sports drama "Der ganz große Traum" (2011).
-In the sequel "Männerherzen... und die ganz ganz große Liebe", Dohnanyi reprised his award-winning role.
+His next big screen role was the part of actor Veit Harlan in Oskar Roehler's controversial "Jud Süss – Film ohne Gewissen" ("Jew Suss - Rise and Fall").
+In 2010, he won the German Film Award for Best Supporting Actor for his performance as an endearingly delusional singer in the comedy "Männerherzen" ("Men in the City").
+The same year, he joined the ensemble of Dani Levy's "Das Leben ist zu lang" ("Life Is Too Long", 2010), and went on to play a conservative businessman in the historical sports drama "Der ganz große Traum" ("Lessons of a Dream", 2011).
+In the sequel "Männerherzen... und die ganz ganz große Liebe" ("Men in the City 2"), Dohnanyi reprised his award-winning role.

 He then played a mean zoo director hunting for a cuddly snow creature in the childrens' film "Yoko".
 In "Ruhm" ("Glory: A Tale of Mistaken Identities", 2012), an adaptation of Daniel Kehlmann's eponymous novel, Dohnányi appears as an engineer who starts receiving phone calls from total strangers on his new cell phone.